apayne/supervision-scripts/README.md

 * *No* The command is not shown in the list of available commands
 * Pend.
 The command is scheduled to be added

+Toybox is still undergoing heavy development and many missing or pending commands may become available in the near future.
 If you have embedded needs, such as a read-only file system, please contact me.

 ## Installation